Ceramic Dictionary

 Read more about: Majolica: 3 – Decorating / Majolica: Colors (f) Painting with one color

-ca: MESCLADORA
+ca: MESCLADORA.

-es: MEZCLADORA
+es: MEZCLADORA.

 Blunging is to mix clay and other products with water to make slips.
-It can be done mechanically or by hand, using a metal beater or any other instrument.
+It can be done mechanically or by hand using a metal beater or any other instrument.
 Clay slurries need a considerable amount of energy to achieve a slip in which water has penetrated well between all particles.
 When a machine is used the liquid passes through a fine sieve to separate bits that have not dissolved and any other foreign bodies.
 If done by hand it has to be passed through a sieve.

-ca: COLORS BURROSOS
+ca: COLORS BURROSOS.

-es: COLORES BORROSOS
+es: COLORES BORROSOS.

-Boards are flat, thin pieces of wood that can be any shape or size and are used in ceramics for many different purposes, for carrying products, to make shelves, to build up walls for molds and to work with clay.
+Boards are flat, thin pieces of wood that can be any shape or size and are used in pottery for many different purposes, for carrying products, to make shelves, to build up walls for molds and to work with clay.
 These are known as modeling boards, and can be purchased in different sizes and shapes: round, square and rectangular.
 The following sections show the different ways in which they are used.

 Read more about: Wheel bats – handmade

-ca: FUSTES (b) Per argila
+ca: FUSTES (2) Per argila

-es: MADERAS (b) Para arcilla
+es: MADERAS (2) Para arcilla

-ca: FUSTES (c) Murs para motlles
+ca: FUSTES (3) Murs para motlles.

-es: MADERAS (c) Muros para moldes
+es: MADERAS (3) Muros para moldes.

-Boards for mold walls: they are bars of wood of different widths, held together with clay and used to build up the outer walls to make molds.
+Boards for mold walls: they are bars of wood of different widths held together with clay and used to build up the outer walls to make molds.

 Read more about: Mold: 4 Made with bars of wood

-ca: FUSTES (d) Per transportar
+ca: FUSTES (4) Per transportar

-es: MADERAS (d) Para transportar
+es: MADERAS (4) Para transportar

 Boards – Ware boards are wooden, can be of any size and are used for carrying tiles, plates, pots and lids.
 When made for tiles, they should be about 10 cm wide so that the tiles can overlap them on each side, high enough to enable you to slip your fingers underneath to pick up the tile without touching the decoration and long enough to hold five or six units.
 They are used to move work from one place to another while the base is drying or decorated.
-Ensure that the boards are the correct length so they can slide into shelf stands.
+Ensure that the boards are the correct length to slide into shelf stands.

-ca: COS
+ca: COS - de l'argila

-es: CUERPO
+es: CUERPO -de la arcilla

 ca: COLORANTS